CivicTechWR/WRvotes/docs/issues/infrastructure.md

 Councils decide how much to set aside in reserves each year and which projects to prioritize in capital budgets.

-### What can I ask candidates about infrastructure?

-- How do you plan to address the backlog of deferred infrastructure maintenance?
-- How should the municipality fund large infrastructure projects: borrowing, reserves, or grants?
-- Are development charges set at the right level to cover the real cost of growth?
-- How should the municipality prioritize competing infrastructure needs when there is not enough money to do everything?

 </div>
 </div>